In today’s era, the Internet of Things or IoT has become a consistent presence in all the industrial sectors.

 There are several features of React that provide gravity to our claim of choosing React.js for IoT, let’s have a close look-

-The React.js lifecycle methods is an expedient feature of React which ensures that all the React components are upgrading with data change.
+The React.js lifecycle method is an expedient feature of React which ensures that all the React components are upgrading with data change.
 So, whenever the application detects any update in the components, it deploys a series of lifecycle methods.

 The lifecycle methods ensure that the components are keeping up with any data change and facilitate better interaction of the application with the real world.